Header Banner

-How To: Make Your Own 'Avatar' — Facebook's Answer to Memoji & Bitmoji
+How to Make Your Own 'Avatar' — Facebook's Answer to Memoji & Bitmoji

 Snapchat popularized personalized stickers for social media and messaging with Bitmoji, followed by walled-garden versions from Apple with Memojis and Samsung with AR Emojis.
 Even Google has gotten into the game, integrating an emoji generator for Gboard.